 As the Commonwealth's second largest public transportation system, PRT is an essential partner in the southwestern Pennsylvania region's economy, moving 200,000 people pre-pandemic each weekday to and from work, school, and entertainment.
 PRT acknowledges that its services are integral to the lives of many Allegheny County residents.
-Clearly PRT wishes it could meet every demand for restoration of bus and rail service, but as a practical matter, this will not be financially possible or practical given the difficulty in attracting Bus and Rail drivers to meet even current service levels.
+Clearly PRT wishes it could meet every demand for restoration of bus and rail service, but as a practical matter, this will not be financially possible or practical given the continued difficulty in attracting Bus and Rail drivers to meet even current service levels.
 Any significant increase in service must be funded through increased operating revenue, either through increased fare revenue as a result of ridership increases or an increase in subsidy.

 The Act 89 Commonwealth Transit Funding legislation of 2013 had a provision whereby the annual \$450 million funding contribution from the Pennsylvania Turnpike Commission (PTC) would be reduced to \$50 million beginning in FY2023 and the Commonwealth's Motor Vehicle Fund would fund the resulting gap.
 In early 2018, PRT, together with PTC and Allegheny County formed the Southwest Partnership for Mobility (SPM) to address the challenges facing the region's transportation system and the looming impacts of changes to Act 89.
-The SPM identified two actions that were needed to address the region's transportation funding structure that was scheduled to transition from PTC funding to the Commonwealth's Motor Vehicle Fund.
+The SPM identified two actions that were needed to address the region's transportation funding challenges.
+The first of these challenges was to stabilize the public transportation funding structure that was scheduled to transition from PTC funding to the Commonwealth's Motor Vehicle Fund.
 Beginning in FY2023, the Commonwealth successfully transitioned public transportation funding from PTC to the Motor Vehicle Fund while increasing State Operating Assistance support in FY2023.

 Secondly, the SPM raised awareness of the need to explore locally enacted revenue sources for public transportation services above the status quo.
 This discussion took on greater urgency as the pandemic negatively impacted passenger ridership.
-It is currently projected that PRT will utilize all its CARES Act, CHHRSAA and ARPA funding by the beginning of FY2026.
-This will leave in excess of \$160 million in deferred revenue that will have to be used judiciously in the future to support operations.
+It is currently projected that PRT will utilize all its CARES Act, CRRSAA, ARPA funding and Operating Reserves in the FY2027/FY2028 timeframe.
+These funding sources will need to be used judiciously in order to support future operations.

-PRT will focus on improving the service that is already offered.
+PRT will continue to focus on improving the service that is already offered.
 PRT has faced great difficulty in hiring both Operators and Maintenance personnel which is an industry trend impacting many agencies.
-To counter this trend, PRT has been both reviewing its hiring practices and evaluating alternative avenues for attracting new talent.
+To counter this trend, PRT has altered its hiring practices and increased avenues for attracting new talent beyond traditional avenues.
 The ultimate goal of this initiative is to have staffing levels that reduce out of service and provide dependable service.

 Despite the pandemic, PRT will continue to plan for the future.
-PRT has completed a twenty-five-year, longrange plan entitled NEXTransit.
+PRT has completed a twenty-five-year, long-range plan entitled NEXTransit.
 This plan is the culmination of both community and employee input NEXTransit identifies both initiatives and corridors that will be explored over the next twenty-five years that would be an improvement to the existing services offered by PRT.